 Off-Highway Vehicle Decals

-All off-highway vehicles (OHVs) designed by the manufacturer primarily for use over unimproved terrain and that weigh 2,500 pounds or less are required by law to display a valid OHV decal to operate on public and state trust lands in Arizona.
-This includes “street legal” vehicles that meet these two requirements.
+All off-highway vehicles (OHV) designed by the manufacturer are primarily for use over unimproved terrain.
+Those vehicles weigh 2,500 pounds or less, and are required by law to display a valid OHV decal to operate on public and state trust lands in Arizona.
+This includes “street legal” vehicles.

 The Arizona Game and Fish Department has a resident off-highway vehicle decal renewal notice program.
 This program allows Arizona residents to sign up to receive an email reminder that their resident OHV decal sticker is about to expire.
 Sign up to receive your notice

 Arizona residents can purchase an OHV decal for $25 (plus a processing fee) through the Arizona Department of Transportation’s Motor Vehicle Division (MVD) offices statewide, an authorized third-party MVD service provider or online at www.servicearizona.com.

 The OHV decal is valid for one year from the date of purchase.